azavea/raster-vision/docs/usage/basics.rst

 .. currentmodule:: rastervision.core.data

 A :class:`~label_store.label_store.LabelStore` abstracts away the writing of :class:`~label.labels.Labels` to file.
-It can also be used to read previously written predictions back as :class:`~label.labels.Labels`; this is useful for evaluating predictions.
+It can also be used to read previously written predictions back as :class:`~label.labels.Labels` which is useful for evaluating predictions.

 .. seealso::